mathworks/matlab-azure-devops-extension/overview.md

 ![tasks](https://user-images.githubusercontent.com/48831250/193909715-1c90eb94-d89d-458d-80bc-2fee4c20c760.png)

 ### Install MATLAB
 Use the **Install MATLAB** task to run MATLAB code and Simulink models with a specific version of MATLAB.
 When you specify this task as part of your pipeline, the task installs your preferred MATLAB release (R2021a or later) on a Linux&reg;, Windows&reg;, or macOS agent and prepends it to the `PATH` system environment variable.
 If you do not specify a release, the task installs the latest release of MATLAB.
+The task supports self-hosted and Microsoft-hosted agents:

+- Self-hosted agent — If the agent does not have MATLAB installed, the task installs it and preprends it to the path. f the agent has MATLAB installed, the  task only prepends MATLAB to the path.
+- Microsoft-hosted agent — The task installs MATLAB and prepends it to the path.

 Specify the task in your pipeline YAML using the `InstallMATLAB` key.
 The task accepts optional arguments.